-Before you add all the elements to your fall wreath, you should add a hook to the back for easy hanging.
+Before you add all the elements to your DIY fall wreath, you should add a hook to the back for easy hanging.
 Snip a piece of craft wire and bend it in half.
 Then, fold each end back up toward the top as shown.

 Push the two ends of the hook down and through a small bundle of twigs.
 Pull up and twist the ends onto themselves to secure.
-Hold the wreath by the hook to test strength.
+Hold the winter wreath by the hook to test strength.

 Evenly space out three generously sized branches of long leaves or grasses.
 Keep the leaves pointing in the same direction for consistency.
 Use a dab of hot glue or floral wire to keep each branch in place.

-To add texture to your wreath, consider adding dusty miller leaves or a plant with a similar velvety surface, such as lamb's ear.
+To add texture to your greenery decor, consider adding dusty miller leaves or a plant with a similar velvety surface, such as lamb's ear.
 Fill in the gaps between the long leaves, placing one leaf at a time into the twigs.
 Make sure all leaves face the same direction and extend to the inside and outside edges of the wreath.

-Now is the time to add sprigs of greenery to further vary the texture of your wreath.
+Now is the time to add sprigs of greenery to further vary the texture of your fall outdoor wreath.
 We opted for the spiky appearance of rosemary, with a mix of traditional green sprigs and some bearing a red tint.
 The result is perfect for a hint of fall and winter color.
 Place the sprigs throughout the wreath wherever you find an open patch.